 3 Headaches That Require Emergency Attention

-Although a bad INVALID ARTICLE ID might make you wish for the end of everything, headaches are not usually life threatening.
+Although a bad migraine might make you wish for the end of everything, headaches are not usually life threatening.
 However, a severe headache can

 signal something much more serious, requiring emergency attention such as stroke, aneurysm, and meningitis.
 These are not terribly common, but it's worth watching for a headache that feels markedly different from normaleven if normal is agonizing.
 Signs to watch for:

 - A stiff neck and fever.
 This could be a sign of meningitis, an inflammation of the membranes surrounding the central nervous system, which can quickly become critical.